-“As James Lehman says, you can’t punish kids into acceptable behavior—it just doesn’t work that way.”
+“As James Lehman says, you can’t punish kids into acceptable behavior.”

-For example, if your child swears when they don’t get their way, you want them to behave more appropriately.
-Instead of grounding or punishing, or even reasoning with your child when he gets angry and lashes out, an effective consequence here would require your child to practice better behavior – and improve their self-control – for a period of time before their normal privileges are restored.
+For example, if your child swears when she doesn’t get her way, you want her to behave more appropriately.
+Instead of grounding or punishing, or even reasoning with your child when she gets angry and lashes out, an effective consequence here would require your child to practice better behavior – and improve her self-control – for a period of time before her normal privileges are restored.

-Let’s break this down according to the Total Transformation Program:
+Let’s break this down according to The Total Transformation Program:

-- Effective consequences are ones that are connected to the original behavior, and are both task- and time-specific.
+- Effective consequences are ones that are connected to the original behavior and are both task- and time-specific.

 - “Connected to the original behavior” means that your consequence needs to be related to the behavior you want to see your child change or improve.

-- “Task specific” means that there is something your child needs to accomplish, or practice related to the original problem.
+- “Task-specific” means that there is something your child needs to accomplish or practice related to the original problem.
 This is a concrete behavior, like washing the dishes, meeting curfew, or not swearing.

 - “Time specific” means there is a specific amount of time in which he needs to demonstrate that behavior.